just214/www.tsx.guide/docs/introduction/welcome.md

 React/JSX has **a lot** of types, and it is not always so clear as to the best way to use them.
 This site aims to help navigate you through many of the nuances that you might encounter when writing your React apps with TypeScript.

-If you have a thought on how to improve this site, or see anything that doesn't look right, please [get in touch]().
+If you have a thought on how to improve this site, or see anything that doesn't look right, please consider [contributing](contributing).

 This project is heavily inspired by the awesome work done on [react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/).
 Seriously, it paved the way.